 8. Play Dough– I think this would be a really fun way to incorporate a STEAM project in class on the last day before break and then “SURPRISE!!!
 You get to take the play dough home!”

 9. Class set of flashlights– “Flashlight Reading Friday” is a super simple way to include novelty and excitement in your day.
-I am thinking about buying a class set of flashlights to “give” my students.
-They don’t get to take them home or anything, but it is a fun gift we get to use the rest of the year in our classroom.
+They don’t get to take them home or anything, but it is a fun gift they get to use the rest of the year in our classroom.

 Until next time,